samsiljee/MS_for_proteomics_tutorial/README.md

 # MS_for_proteomics_tutorial
-Repository for a tutorial on analysing MS data in R
+Repository for a tutorial on analysing MS data in R, thanks to Dr Laurent Gatto for an excellent tutorial.
+Note that in the tutorial the `PXDataset` function is used, however I could not get this function to work (likely temporary issue with the PRIDE server).
+Instead I have downloaded the data from PRIDE via ftp, and loaded in the same way using `Spectra` from the locally saved copy.

 ## Links
 Tutorial on Youtube; https://www.youtube.com/watch?v=GlTRN2jbEa4